ZiedMarr/DL_BSA_F/README.md

 cnn1d
 ```

 This is a 1D CNN followed by a BiGRU and attention layer.
-The CNN part learns local ECG patterns, the BiGRU models the sequence, and attention gives more weight to useful time steps.

 The second model is: